 I have been reading Andy Glockner’s book recently, which catalogs and explains the NBA’s analytics evolution, and it continually amazes me how much it parallels a movement still in its infancy in football.

-“There is way more money involved in [the league] today than even ten years ago, and teams have to work harder and harder to find and maintain competitive edges.
+“There is way more money involved in today than even ten years ago, and teams have to work harder and harder to find and maintain competitive edges.
 How they are doing so varies wildly from team to team, and heavily involves state-of-the-art technology to try to move ever closer to solving an impossibly complex and nuanced sport.”

 Is that quote about basketball or football?
 The NBA or the English Premier League?
 It could be either, right?
 Except in the Premier League there are bushels full of competitive edges sitting in easy reach of anyone who knows where to look.